 Peterson reported that initially, city officials had hoped to mingle water from well number five and well number four, but the mixture still failed to meet the radium standard.
 “The blending just wasn’t correct between well number four and five, and well number four has always been high in radium results,” Benter stated.
 Now, the city is using water from well number five only, which city and state officials say is low in radium.

-In an interview, Benter said explained that most of the city’s radium testing was done for the two wells combined.
-As of last Wednesday, he had one radium test result from well number five alone, a test from 2016 when the well was opened, which measured the radium level at 3.7 picocuries per liter.
+How does Lewiston know the new well is low in radium?
+In an interview, Benter said explained that most of the city’s radium testing was done for the two wells combined, and as of last Wednesday, he had received one radium test result from well number five alone.
+That test was from 2016 when the well was opened, which measured the radium level at 3.7 picocuries per liter.
 Benter was expecting new test results from well five any day now.

 So Stockton tried again.
-Its latest well started operating a month ago, Winchester said.
-Stockton received a $785,000 low-interest loan from the state to fund the well.
-The initial test results for radium were good, but the city is still waiting on test results for other contaminants, Winchester reported.
+Its latest well started operating a month ago, Winchester reported.
+Stockton received a $785,000 low-interest loan from the state to fund it.
+The initial test results for radium were good, but the city is still waiting on test results for other contaminants, Winchester said.

 Asked how citizens should respond to high radium levels, MDH Lead Compliance Engineer Anna Schliep advised, “Don’t panic, but support your city in finding a solution.
 Sometimes its hard for cities to get funding.”